Non-24 simply means a person’s circadian rhythm is not on a 24-hour day. Most Non-24 patients are blind, but sighted people can have it, too.

 In totally blind people, the lack of light perception throws the circadian rhythm out of sync; their circadian rhythms are typically normal otherwise.
 This may make it easier for blind patients to entrain to a normal 24 hour day using medication.

 In sighted people, there is no singular cause and many factors can be at play.
 Sighted Non-24 is typically more complex and may not respond to the same therapies as cases of Non-24 caused by blindness.

-The primary sign is a sleep–wake cycle longer than 24 hours, usually averaging a 25-26 hour cycle.
-In someone who is forcing their sleep with alarms, this may look like cyclical insomnia.
-When your Circadian Rhythm is not aligned with your schedule, you would have insomnia and symptoms of sleep deprivation, but when it is aligned, you would sleep fine.
+The primary sign is a sleep–wake cycle longer than 24 hours, usually averaging 25-26 hours.
+In someone who is forcing their sleep with alarms, this may look like cyclical insomnia or insomnia that comes in waves.
+When your circadian rhythm is not aligned with your schedule, you would have insomnia and symptoms of sleep deprivation, but when it is aligned, you would sleep fine.

 In Sighted Non-24 patients, the retina may not react naturally to light.
 People with Sighted Non-24 can be subjectively sensitive to light (photophobia), or they can be under-sensitive to bright light.